rtxnak/algorithms-and-data-structure/README.md

         c.
 The result must be stored in a variable.
 For example:
             i. $id = generarId()
             ii. id is ~ abc1-bb12-234a-bcc2
-    4. Send the repository to: join-us@lexartlabs.com with the subject: "Name of the candidate - FrontEnd Test - Algorithms"